github/issue-metrics/odious_ado/README.md

+when pr is created link pr in newly created issue and also ADO.
+Or if any existing issue has a pr create a new ado ticket with pr link included.
+- add ado link to github issue.

 anytime a an issue or pr get create up date ado ticket wit comments and other data. link to pr